-24) REFLECTIONS ON THE DEPARTMENTAL 20 YEARS JUBILEE 2014.
+24) REFLECTIONS ON A 20 YEARS JUBILEE 2014.
 I was invited by my department from where I retired in 2002 to write a maximum of 360 words on occasion of its 20 years' jubilee in 2014.
 Starting as the only professor at the department and as its head for many years I was responsible for the build-up of its research and graduate education.
 I had a vision of fostering a systems approach in the spirit of prof. West Churchman at the University of California, Berkeley.
 I tell how I met a series of unforeseen challenges driven by fast changes in technology while I was critical of the ongoing "industrial" reorganization of universities.

 23) WIKIPEDIA DEMOCRACY, AND WIKICRACY.
 This article is critical of Wikipedia in that it illustrates some of its aspects and problems when considered as an information systems, with its edits and editors seen in context.
 The argument is focused on a case study of edits of a Wikipedia page, and presupposes some prior knowledge of the workings of Wikipedia as specified in relevant links.

 22) INFORMATION AND PSYCHOLOGY.